SavATree for my home SavATree for my business

 Dothistroma Blight

 Dothistroma blight is another common type of pine tree disease and affects many different pine tree varieties.
 It is a foliar disease, which means that it infects and kills the pine tree needles.
-It is a serious form of tree blight that can kill the tree or require tree removal.
+It is a serious form of tree blight that can kill the tree and require tree removal.

 Anthracnose and Leaf Spot Diseases